 Given that AAVE is a DeFi platform, it follows that token holders are able to play a part in governance.
 Token holders can exercise their voting rights on things like protocol upgrades, changing fees or adding new coin pools.

 What to watch out for

 On its surface, AAVE is a fairly straight-forward lending platform, but dig deeper and it allows for some rather complex functionality.
 Of note is the phenomena of “flash loan attacks” which are a type of financial exploit unique to DeFi and enabled by AAVE’s flash loan feature.

 Flash loan attacks explained

 While flash loans are not unique to AAVE, many of them originate from the platform.
-This places AAVE under scrutiny which may affect the popularity of the service in the future.
+This places AAVE under scrutiny, which may affect the popularity of the service in the future.

 As flash loan attacks show, the limits of AAVE are still being tested, and both users and token holders will want to be wary of what unknown risks are yet to be uncovered.
-Due to the massive amount of value held on the AAVE platform, it is a honey pot for hackers who are constantly looking for ways to illegitimately access user funds.
+Due to the massive amount of value held on the AAVE platform, it is a honey pot for hackers that are constantly looking for ways to illegitimately access user funds.